Executive Coaching for Nonprofit Leaders

 16. There are smooth transitions in leadership

-Keep in mind, I provide executive coaching for nonprofit leaders.
+Keep in mind, I provide one on one coaching to help you realize these gains.
 You don't have to go it alone.

 Responses in this category indicate the respondent's perception of whether or not the leadership has an adequate plan to move the organization and its aims ahead, while preserving everything that is important to them.